Is your basic insurance insufficient? Add important benefits to your outpatient insurance cover.

 In the event of an emergency abroad, you should always contact our Emergency Call Centre on 058 340 16 11.

-No, not if the strength of your eyeglasses (in dioptres) is indicated on the optician's invoice.
+No, not if the strength of your glasses (in dioptres) is indicated on the optician’s invoice.

-TOP covers 75% of the costs up to CHF 10,000 per year for your child's orthodontic treatments until they reach age 20.
+TOP covers 75% of the costs up to CHF 10,000 per year for the correction of misaligned teeth for your child until they reach age 20.
 You benefit from the same co-payment of medical costs for treatments abroad as you do in Switzerland.
 However, the maximum amount you receive is the actual costs up to the amount the treatment would have cost in Switzerland.
 However, this is subject to the condition that the foreign dentist has training equivalent to dentists in Switzerland.

 You must reside in Switzerland (official place of residence) and have an accepted health declaration in order to take out the insurance.